 Penalty kicks are mini-games within a game.
-These mini-games have a kicker and a goalie facing a zero sum game; i.e. one of the players will win while the other will lose.
-Clearly being better at taking penalty kicks or saving them can help but the key insight is, at any given ability level, to win the mini-game it helps for the kicker to be unpredictable.
+These mini-games have a kicker and a goalie facing a zero-sum game.
+This means one of the players will win while the other will lose.
+It is zero-sum so they can’t both win or lose.
+Clearly being better at taking penalty kicks or saving them helps.
+The key theoretical insight is, at any given ability level, to win the mini-game it helps for the kicker to be unpredictable.

-In general terms the kicker needs to decide whether to kick left, right or down the centre.
-If they always make the same choice the goalie will know what is going to happen.
-This significantly increases the goalie’s chance of saving the penalty.
-That means that although the kicker, assuming they are right footed, will probably be better at kicking to the left the kicker won’t always kick left.
-As a kicker always playing to your strengths makes the goalie’s prediction task too easy.
-Thus the kicker mixes up what they do.
-Sometimes the kicker makes shots that are a little harder to do well to confuse the goalie’s prediction of what they will do.
+Most players are right-footed.
+So for ease of explanation, we’ll assume our kicker is right-footed.
+The kicker will then likely be better at kicking to the left.
+Still, strategic considerations mean that even if the kicker is better at kicking to the left the kicker won’t always kick left.
+(Strategic in game theory means to do with interactions between people).
+A kicker who always plays to their strengths makes the goalie’s prediction task too easy.
+Thus, the kicker mixes up what they do.
+Sometimes the kicker makes shots that are a little harder to do well.
+This is simply to confuse the goalie’s prediction of what they will do.
 This is the essence of a mixed strategy.
-(The classic mixed strategy game is Rock, Paper, Scissors where unpredictablity is the key to success).
+(The classic mixed strategy game is Rock, Paper, Scissors where unpredictability is the key to success).

 I use the idea of mixed strategies in my research so it is great to see attempts to “test mixed-strategy behavior using data generated outside of a controlled experiment.”
-(Chiappori, S, Levitt and T .Groseclose.
+(Chiappori, Levitt, and Groseclose.
 2002, page 1150).
 Their work provides important evidence that mixed strategies matter in a real-world environment.